 Descending is where this version of the bike is expected to shine.

-In terms of suspension, the only thing of note seems to be that the bike is reasonably happy to get into its mid-stroke.
+In terms of suspension, the only thing of note seems to be that the CLLCTV is reasonably comfortable getting into its mid-stroke.

 I love the confidence of the front wheel on the trail – it goes where you want it to and is utterly predictable.
 The back is a little more free to go where it wants, rather than carving in the same arc as a 29in rear hoop might, giving the bike an utterly engaging ride quality.

-The shape really suits the riding I’ve done on the bike so far too.
-On steep terrain, the front wheel is placed well in front of the bar, and the bottom bracket is low enough to feel your weight is ideally placed to keep you pointing straight, rather than projecting over the bar.
+The shape really suits steep terrain, where the front wheel is placed well in front of the bar, and the bottom bracket is low enough to feel your weight is ideally placed to keep you pointing straight, rather than projecting over the bar.

-The slightly smaller rear wheel also gives you that little extra bit of bum-clearance when things get really steep – noticeable when I buzzed my backside when jumping back on the 29er Spectral during testing.
+The slightly smaller rear wheel also gives you that little extra bit of bum clearance when things get really steep – noticeable when I buzzed my backside jumping back on the 29er Spectral during testing.

 While the shock is sensitive, the smaller rear wheel doesn’t quite roll over bumps as well as the larger front.
 It doesn’t hang up on mid-sized rocks and roots, but the 29er is smoother to ride than the mullet over such obstacles.